-The Greeks believed that the earth provided the bounty it did because of her.
-Honoring her with offerings and ceremonies would promise a new and fresh harvest each year.
+The Greeks believed that the earth provided the bounty that it did because of her, so honoring her with offerings and ceremonies would promise a new harvest each year.
 The holiday dedicated to Demeter was called “Thesmophoria.”
 Demeter was also called Thesmophoros because she gave certain thesmoi, or laws, to mankind.

 The festival of Thesmophoria was held in the fall during a month known as Pyanopsion.
-It occurred between October and November, in the same months as the Canadian and U.S. Thanksgivings.
+The ancient Greek festival occurred between October and November, in the same months as the Canadian and U.S. Thanksgivings.
 The Thesmophoria were the most widespread festivals and the main expression of the cult of Demeter, aside from the Eleusinian Mysteries.

-Ask any Greek and they will give you a variation on how to cook the turkey, or you can get Nostimo’s Greek style Turkey, below.
+Ask any Greek person and they will give you a variation on how to cook the best Greek turkey — or you can get Nostimo’s Greek style Turkey, below.

 TURKEY 140oz / 4kg